-Local government is divided between Cambridgeshire County Council and Peterborough City Council, which is a separate unitary authority.
+Local government is currently divided between Cambridgeshire County Council and Peterborough City Council, which is a separate unitary authority.
 Under the county council, there are five district councils, Cambridge City Council, South Cambridgeshire District Council, East Cambridgeshire District Council, Huntingdonshire District Council and Fenland District Council.

 The current Strategic Planning position in Cambridgeshire is as follows: